suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 which the ES-DH content key distribution algorithm is used and MUST be set to the constant string "SUIT Payload Encryption".

-- The COSE_KDF_Context.SuppPubInfo.protected field serializes the content of the recipient_header_pr_map field, which (among other fields) contains the content key distribution algorithm identifier.
+- The COSE_KDF_Context.SuppPubInfo.protected field MUST contain the serialized content of the recipient_header_pr_map field, which contains (among other fields) the content key distribution algorithm identifier.

 ~~~
 PartyInfoSender = (
-    identity : bstr .size 0,
+    identity : nil,
     nonce : nil,
-    other : bstr .size 0
+    other : nil
 )

 PartyInfoRecipient = (
-    identity : bstr .size 0,
+    identity : nil,
     nonce : nil,
-    other : bstr .size 0
+    other : nil
 )

 COSE_KDF_Context = [